tsaad-dev/drafts/te/draft-ietf-teas-yang-te.md

 ## Tree Diagram

 {{fig-te-tree}} shows the tree diagram of depth=4 for the generic TE YANG model defined in modules 'ietf-te.yang'.
-The full tree diagram is shown in {{AppendixA}}.
+The full tree diagram is shown in {{AppendixB}}.

 ~~~~~~~~~~~
 {::include ../../te/ietf-te-02.tree}